opendroneid/receiver-android/README.md

 For more in-depth information about Open Drone ID, please see the opendroneid-core-c project: https://github.com/opendroneid/opendroneid-core-c

+The Open Street Map version of the application can be found on the [Google Playstore](https://play.google.com/store/apps/details?id=org.opendroneid.android_osm).

 The application continuously scans for Bluetooth advertising/WiFi NAN signals/beacons.
 If any is found matching the specifiers for OpenDroneID signals, it adds that transmitter to a list, will display the location of the drone on a map and can show the detailed content of the OpenDroneID data.